schneems/ruby_javascript_data_viz/README.md

     </script>

 Refresh for the last time and click the link.
 Now click it again.
 Did the price go up?
 Awesome!
 You're one step closer to asynchronous web domination.
 There are many ways different ways to accomplish this javascript request we just made, but the thought process should be the same.
-Click an element, intercept the click event, grab data from our DOM and make an asyncronous request.
+Click an element, intercept the click event, grab data from our DOM and make an asynchronous request.
 Make sure your URL, HTTP verb, and dataType are all set.
 Supply any data you want to, and finally attach some kind of success handler to the result.
 It seems a bit verbose, and it is...there are some simpler ways to accomplish this flow, but they just hide details from you...they're not actually simpler under the hood.

 ## Fin

 To wrap it up, we got our hands dirty with jQuery and we got to manipulate the DOM.
 We played with the javascript console and learned quite a bit about this new strange language.
 We passed data from Ruby using ERB to javascript to make our chart visualization, and then we used javascript to make asynchronous requests to our Ruby server.
-THe most important parts of this exercise are understaning the core pieces of technology, and taking a very slow iterative approach to development.
+The most important parts of this exercise are understanding the core pieces of technology, and taking a very slow iterative approach to development.
 When I'm building javascript powered features, I typically build them without the javascript first (if possible), and then enhance them with javascript afterwards.
 This makes debugging a bit easier and gives you a working prototype while you're still developing the advanced version.